RESEARCH

 During my fellowship, I am investigating human-induced changes in long-distance bird migration and their evolutionary consequences.
 If you are interested in how urbanisation, human-induced environmental change or artificial light at night affect long-distance animal migration, you can find out more about MIGRALIGHT on its webpage and on social media.

 Additionally, I keep an active collaboration with Davide Dominoni, at the University of Glasgow, where we study (i) circadian patterns of behavioural and physiological activity in urban and non-urban passerine birds; and, (ii) anthropogenic effects on the gut microbiomes of wild birds and their consequences for adaptation to these environments and for animal welfare.
-I started my academic career at the University of Exeter, working with Andy Young as a PhD student at the incredible white-browed sparrow weaver project.
+I did my PhD at University of Exeter, working with Andy Young on the evolution of cooperative breeding, unsing the incredible white-browed sparrow weavers as a study species.

-If you would like to hear from research updates, the easiest way is probably to follow me on Twitter.
-Also, check the publications page.
+If you would like to be updated with research updates, the easiest way is to follow me on Bluesky and Instagram.
+Also, check the publications page on this website.